ohadschn/letsencrypt-webapp-renewer/README.md

 - 2 - Unexpected error

 ## Telemetry
 `letsencrypt-webapp-renewer` gathers anonymous telemetry for usage analysis and error reporting.
-You can disable it by setting the `LETSENCRYPT_DISABLE_TELEMETRY` to any non-empty value.
+You can disable it by setting the `LETSENCRYPT_DISABLE_TELEMETRY` environment variable to any non-empty value.

 ## Limitations & Disclaimer
 Since this project relies on https://github.com/sjkp/letsencrypt-siteextension, some of its limitations apply as well: